codesurf/Web-Development/README.md

 # Web-Development
-All the projects that I worked can be found under this repositories.
+Collection of all the web-development projects that are developed by me.

 ## Blog-App
 The blogging app is developed using Node.js and Express.js along with database connectivity using MongoDB.
 This web app follows RESTful Routing.